An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The for polynomials with disconnected Julia sets

 Recall, that by $N_{irr}$ we denote the total number of repelling cycles $O$ such that the set $A(O)$ of arguments of external rays landing at points of $O$ contains no periodic angles; by Theorem~\ref{Theorem LP1}(2) such cycles $O$ are exactly the cycles for which $A(O)$ is infinite.
 Also, by Theorem~\ref{Theorem LP1} (2), each point of $O$ is a component of $J_P$.

-\begin{dfn}[The set $C^{p}_\infty$] {$C^{p}_\infty$} \emph{A critical point $c$ of $P$ belongs to $C^{p}_\infty$} if and only if there exists a repelling cycle $O$ with infinite set $A(O)$, $c\in \iU$ has two external non-(pre)periodic arguments $t_c, t'_c\in A(O)$ with the same $\si$-image (by \cite{lepr} we may assume that the cycle $O$ has no periodic external rays and $t_c, t'_c$ are recurrent with the same infinite minimal limit set). \end{dfn}
+\begin{dfn}[The set $C^{p}_\infty$] {$C^{p}_\infty$} \emph{A critical point $c$ of $P$ belongs to $C^{p}_\infty$} if and only if there exists a repelling cycle $O$ with infinite set $A(O)$, $c\in \iU$ has two external non-(pre)periodic arguments $t_c, t'_c\in A(O)$ with the same $\si$-image (by \cite{lepr} we may assume that there are no periodic external rays landing at $O$ and $t_c, t'_c$ are recurrent with the same infinite minimal limit set). \end{dfn}

 Recall, that $C_{esc}$ is the set of all escaping critical points; then $C^{p}_\infty\subset C_{esc}$.
 As always, denote by $K(C^p_\iy)$ the number of distinct grand orbits of points of $C^p_\iy$.
 Theorem~\ref{Theorem LP1}(2) and the obvious inequality $K(C^p_\iy)\le |C^p_\iy|\le C_{esc}$ imply Theorem~\ref{ninftyfull}.